 Before applying for an award, applicants must make at least preliminary contact with the British institution(s) where they intend to work and the scholar(s) with whom they would like to study.

 If you interested in applying for an award, please submit your email address below.
 You will receive an email with a link to our application portal.
 Applications must be written in English and should be submitted by Friday 6th January 2023.

 - A Curriculum Vitae, including record of publications, if any.

 - A statement in no more than 500 words of the research or study proposed, which must include specific reasons for studying in the UK and the proposed period and place of study.

 - The names and addresses of two referees who have agreed to provide confidential academic references.
-Applicants are responsible for ensuring that their references are received by the School no later than 18th January 2019.
+Referees will receive an automated message asking them to upload their references no later than 6th January 2023.